st-raga/technical-assessment/README.md

 # Technical Assessment

-This project was built using:

-* Java

-* Selenium

-* TestNG

-* Maven

-This project is organized following Page Object Model (POM):
+This project uses Java, Selenium, TestNG, and Maven to implement a set of tests organized using the Page Object Model (POM).

-* src/test/java/pages -> contains each page (just QE-index in this case), and their elements and methods.
+## Project Structure

+The project is structured as follows:

+* `src/test/java/pages`: Contains the page objects and methods for each page, such as the QE-index page in this case.

-* src/test/java/tests -> contains all tests classes.
+* `src/test/java/tests`: Contains the test classes.

-There is one test class for each Test of the challenge.
+Each test class implements one test of the challenge.

+## Requirements

-## What do you need to run the project?
+To run the project, you need the following software:

-1. Java Software Development Kit (SDK)
-You can download and install it from: https://www.oracle.com/java/technologies/downloads/ Check if it was installed correctly opening a command-line interface and typing:
+1. Java Software Development Kit (SDK): You can download it from https://www.oracle.com/java/technologies/downloads/.
+Verify that it is installed correctly by opening a command-line interface and typing:

 ```
 $ java --version

 ```

-2. An IDE, for instance Eclipse
-You can download and install it from: https://www.eclipse.org/downloads/ Select the first option: Eclipse IDE for Java Developers
+2. An IDE such as Eclipse, which you can download from https://www.eclipse.org/downloads/.
+Choose the "Eclipse IDE for Java Developers" option.

-3. Install TestNG within Eclipse
+3. TestNG for Eclipse.
+To install it:

-Open Eclipse
+* Open Eclipse.
-On the menu bar, go to: Help -> Eclipse Marketplace Search for testNG
+* Go to Help -> Eclipse Marketplace on the menu bar.
+* Search for "TestNG".
-Select TestNG for Eclipse
+* Select "TestNG for Eclipse".
-Click on install
-Confirm and wait for installation
+* Click "Install", confirm, and wait for installation to complete.
-Restart Eclipse
+* Restart Eclipse.

+## Getting Started

+To get started with the project, follow these steps:

-4. Clone de project
+1. Clone the project from GitHub:

 ```
 $ git clone https://github.com/st-raga/technical-assessment.git

 ```

-5. Import the project as an existing Maven Project to Eclipse
+2. Import the project as an existing Maven project in Eclipse.

-6. Run testng.xml
-Right click on testng.xml and select Run as a TestNG Suite to execute all tests.
+3. Run `testng.xml`: Right-click on `testng.xml` and select "Run As -> TestNG Suite" to execute all tests.

+That's it!
+You should now be able to run and modify the tests according to your needs.